alexlobera/leanjs_OLD_NX/www/README.md

 ## Install

-Clone this repo to your local machine and run from the root repository
+Clone the root repository to your local machine and run from the root repository:

 ```sh
 yarn bootstrap